muratk3n/thirdwave/en/tweets/2019/week47.md

 the time they were using something called MTS, programmers drop a 'component' in a visual tool, becomes a green ball, and when the component is called, the green ball would just start rotating.
-I was like you mo..f..kas have no idea how this works do you?
+I was like you mo..f..kas have no idea how this shit works do you?

 *2019-11-18 11:39:2*